lijumjose/VIPMP/src/pages/docs/customer_account/high_pen_apis.md

 #### Sample response in case of failure

-Upon failure, the response the appropriate HTTP status code based on the reason/type of failure will be sent.
+Upon failure, the appropriate HTTP status code based on the reason/type of failure will be sent.

 Failure response: